How to Save on Household Expenses

 - Cable and internet

-There are many ways to cut household expenses, but there are a few small, easy changes you can make to start reducing bills today.
+Here are a few small, easy changes you can make to start reducing your monthly expenses today:

 Long commercial breaks, inconvenient broadcasting schedules and it’s still mostly reruns?
 Cut the cord and end your cable contract instead of renewing.
 You can get free local channels with a digital antenna, and you can pick up a la carte streaming services to watch your favorite shows for a fraction of the monthly price of cable.

-Reduce your electricity usage
+5. Reduce your electricity usage

 We all know to turn off the lights when we leave a room, but did you know that unplugging your always-on appliances when you’re not using them can save you money?
-You may have heard of something called vampire energy — electricity consumed when an object isn’t in use but is still plugged into an outlet.
-Your microwave, desktop PC and more are all sucking money out of your wallet, even when they’re switched off or not being used.
+You may have heard of something called vampire energy — electricity consumed when an object isn’t in use, but is still plugged into an outlet.
+Your microwave, desktop PC and more are all pulling money out of your wallet, even when they’re switched off or not being used.

-Putting your thermostat on a schedule can save you a lot of money.
-If your air conditioner runs even when you’re not home, you could be losing out on extra cash for your savings account.
-In the colder months, an unoccupied house can safely sit at 65 degrees, so set the thermostat to warm up the house 30 minutes before you get home instead of having it run all day.
-You can also pick up a smart thermostat to adjust the temperature even when you’re not home.
+The simple act of putting your thermostat on a schedule can save you a lot of money.
+If your air conditioner runs even when you’re not home, you could be losing out on extra cash.
+If you’re wondering how to save money for a car, trimming energy expenses is a great way to build capital over several months.
+In the colder seasons, an unoccupied house can safely sit at 65 degrees, so set the thermostat to warm up the house 30 minutes before you get home, instead of having it run all day.

-Bundling your insurance policies, signing up for safe driver programs and adding smart home security features to your house are just a few ways you could save money on your insurance premiums.
-Connect with your American Family Insurance agent to discuss what discounts are available to you and whether you qualify.
+And don’t forget: by bundling your home and auto insurance policies you can save a lot on your insurance costs.
+Signing up for our safe and defensive driver programs and adding smart home security features to your house — those are other great ways you to save money on your insurance premiums.
+Connect with your American Family Insurance agent to learn about what discounts that can help you save a lot of money.